The central reference for BC residential real estate

 Tax

-BC + federal tax rules affecting residential real estate
+BC and federal tax rules that affect residential real estate

 BC Property Transfer Tax brackets